vnphanquang/svelte-put/packages/misc/modal/api/modal.api.md

     };
 }

-// Warning: (ae-internal-missing-underscore) The name "ModalInternalResolver" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export type ModalInternalResolver<Resolved extends ModalComponentBaseResolved = ModalComponentBaseResolved> = (resolved: Resolved) => void;

 // Warning: (ae-forgotten-export) The symbol "ModalPortalProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "ModalPortalEvents" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "ModalPortalSlots" needs to be exported by the entry point index.d.ts